prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 or an additional operator that does the job e.g. [silence-operator](https://github.com/giantswarm/silence-operator).

-* Users using CI/CD jobs to manage silences have reported that this is cumbersome, since they need to either expose Alertmanager via an ingress or using a service account to connect to the cluster, and this is even more complicated in a multi-cluster setup.
+* Users using CI/CD jobs to manage silences have reported that this is cumbersome, since they need to either expose Alertmanager via an ingress behind an authentication mechanism, or using a service account to connect to the cluster, and this is even more complicated in a multi-cluster setup as they need to configure alertmanagers from different clusters in one tool.
+  In addition to the fact that CI jobs cost money to run, as well as there is no reconcilition loop unless ci runs which is expensive in the end.
-  However, there are folks that use a Kubernetes Job to add Silences, In both situations, a CI/CD pipeline is needed in order to automate the execution, this includes managing the secrets and/or deprecation of code
+* However, there are folks that use a Kubernetes Job to add Silences, In both situations, a CI/CD pipeline is needed in order to automate the execution, this includes managing the secrets and/or deprecation of code
   Using Kubernetes Jobs, teams need to build and deploy a container and monitor its status, which is an additional effort.
   CI/CD pipeline is not the best option in multi-cluster setups, teams need to manage k8s access, secrets, and configs.
+  Essentially, both solutions have drawbacks with cost and reconciliation loop.

 ![CI/CD K8s Job Approach](../img/CICD-k8s-job.png "CI/CD K8s Job Approach")

+* There are few folks that stick in creating silences manually in Alertmanager UI, which means that developers need access to alertmanagers and add silences manually, but again, there's no reconciliation loop.

 * Users that use a standalone operator that implements a Silence CRD are in a better situation, for example, users have reported that they are using GitOps to fully manage the life cycle of Silences Custom resources,